cse482spring2019/MACK/accessmap-webapp/README.md

 Do the docker-compose in the Orchestration directory, then:

-run `npm install` in the accessmap-webapp directory run `npm build` in the same directory run `npm start` in the same directory in the case of package dependencies, use `npm audit fix` to install the packages needed
+run `npm install` in the accessmap-webapp directory run `npm run build` in the same directory run `npm start` in the same directory in the case of package dependencies, use `npm audit fix` to install the packages needed